nf-theme/migration/README.md

-## Another way to working with Database Wordpress via Migration
+## Another way to working with database
  > It's an extension for our theme https://github.com/hieu-pv/nf-theme

 #### Installation
 ##### Step 1: Install Through Composer
 ```